How to Buy & Sell

 Immediately following the sale, the Post Sale Service team will send you an Invoice.
 The final amount due will include the hammer price, the buyer’s premium, and any local taxes and known service fees.

-You can pay by bank transfer, cheque or cash (subject to certain restrictions and legal limits).
-Visa, MasterCard, Union Pay and American Express credit cards are accepted and surcharges for their use applies, please contact our office for further information.
+You can pay by bank transfer, bank cheque, personal cheque or cash (subject to certain restrictions and legal limits).
+Visa, MasterCard and American Express credit cards are accepted and surcharges for their use applies, please contact our office for further information.
 Please note that payment made by personal or business cheque will result in property not being released until purchase funds clear into our account.

 Payment must be sent from the invoiced party and not from a third party.
-Successful bidders can pay the day after buying, otherwise an invoice will be mailed or emailed to you.
-See our Conditions of Business for the full details.
+Successful bidders can pay the day after buying, otherwise an invoice will be emailed or mailed to you.
+See our General Conditions of Business for the full details.
 Property will not be released until Sotheby’s Australia has cleared funds.

 How will I receive my property?